ph2lb/LoRaWAN_TTN_Env/README.md

 ttnlora_env.php > TTN HTTP handler (don't forget the apikey)

-ttnlora_env_alarmwarning.php > php script TODO ADD INFO
+ttnlora_env_alarmwarning.php > php script to create alarms and warnings.

 ttnlora_env_areas.php > php script used to create array used by the area combobox